Minkowski Decomposition of Associahedra and Related Combinatorics: Tight values for all for

 \section{Tight values for all $z_I^c$ for $\As_{n-1}^c$}

 Since the facet-defining inequalities for~$\As^c_{n-1}$ correspond to proper diagonals of~$Q_c$, we know precisely the irredundant inequalities for the generalised permutahedron~$P_n(\{\tilde z_I^c\})$.
 In this section, we determine tight values~$\tilde z^c_I$ for all $I\subseteq [n]$ corresponding to redundant inequalities in order to be able to compute the coefficients~$y_I$ of the Minkowski decomposition of~$\As_{n-1}^c$ as described by Proposition~\ref{prop:ardila}.
-The concept of an up and down interval decomposition induced by the partitioning $\Do_c\sqcup\Up_c$ (or equivalently induced by~$c$) of a given interval $I\subset[n]$ is a key concept that we introduce first.
+The concept of an up and down interval decomposition induced by the partitioning $\Do_c\sqcup\Up_c$ (or, equivalently, induced by~$c$) of a given interval $I\subset[n]$ is a key concept that we introduce first, it allows us to describe any $I\subseteq [n]$ in terms of unions and intersections of sets~$R_\delta$ for certain proper diagonals determined by this decomposition (or, equivalently, as unions of set differences of certain sets~$R_\delta$ and their complements).